 What is a Progress Report?

-A Progress Report is a document that outlines the status of a project, detailing what has been completed, what is currently being worked on, and what tasks remain.
+A Progress Report is a document that demonstrates the state of any project, what has been covered, what is in the pipeline, and what is left.

 Purpose and Importance of Progress Report